 Following the Great Fire, the City was due a big makeover – building by necessity and also an attempt to build a more flowing, ordered space – 17th century town planning.
 The wooden Temple Bar was falling into disrepair so Wren was given the task of building a new gate, along with all the other structures he was designing and overseeing in the City.
-King Charles II commissioned Wren to create the new Temple Bar.
+King Charles II (1630-1685) commissioned Wren to create the new Temple Bar.
 Made from Portland Stone, it took three years to build and was completed in 1672.
 The gate features a wide arch for road traffic and two smaller arches for pedestrians to pass through.
-In alcoves on each side of the Temple were statues of Charles I, Charles II, James I and Anne of Denmark, which were carved by John Bushnell.
+In alcoves on each side of the Temple were statues of Charles I (1600-1649), Charles II, James I (1566-1625) and Anne of Denmark (1574-1619), which were carved by John Bushnell (d.1701).
 In the 18th century, the heads of traitors were put on spikes above the roof of the arch to serve as a warning to those thinking about breaking the City’s laws.

 Despite the respect of such a historic monument, the City of London Corporation wanted to widen the road and it was decided to dismantle it carefully stone-by-stone in January 1878.
-After its 2,700 stones were put in storage, two years later the arch was bought by brewer Henry Meux, to be reconstructed in his Hertfordshire estate Theobalds Park.
+After its 2,700 stones were put in storage, two years later the arch was bought by brewer, Sir Henry Bruce Meux (1856-1900) for his wife Lady Meux (1847-1910), to be reconstructed at their Hertfordshire estate Theobalds Park.

 - Temple Bar is located at Paternoster Square, just north of St Paul’s Cathedral.
-Nearest tube or train: St Paul’s or City Thameslink.
+Nearest stations: St Paul’s, Temple or City Thameslink.

-For the history of the Temple area of London – where the bar originally stood – read Middle Temple Hall: Legal life, Twelfth Night and a rare survivor of Elizabethan architecture.
+For the history of the Temple area of London – where the bar originally stood – read about Middle Temple Hall.

 For more of Metro Girl’s blog posts on London history, click here.

-Posted on 17 February 2013, in Architecture, History, London, Tourist Attractions and tagged 17th century, city gates, City of London, King Charles II, Local history, Sir Christopher Wren, Temple, Temple Bar.
+Posted on 17 Feb 2013, in Architecture, History, London, Tourist Attractions and tagged 17th century, City of London, King Charles II, Sir Christopher Wren, Temple, The Restoration era.
 Bookmark the permalink.
-4 Comments.
+6 Comments.